HBClab/NiBetaSeries/docs/betaseries.rst

 the modeled data and the actual data, :math:`Y`.
 Finally, :math:`\epsilon` (epsilon) refers to the error that is not captured by the model.
-In a typical a GLM, event-to-event betas may be averaged for a given event type and the variance is treated as noise.
+In a typical GLM, event-to-event betas may be averaged for a given event type and the variance is treated as noise.
 However, those event-to-event fluctuations may also contain important information the typical GLM will ignore/penalize.
-With a couple modifications to the above equation, we arrive at calculating a betaseries.
+With a couple modifications to the above equation, we arrive at calculating a beta series.

 .. math::
     :label: lsa